SEKALA acts as a satellite image provider and is able to assist organizations to enhance, rectify, mosaic and interpret satellite images.

 As part of this service, SEKALA is able to:

-All of our base satellite image products are delivered ready for seamless integration into Geographic Information Systems, AutoCAD software or other planning tools.
+All of our satellite image products are delivered ready for seamless integration into Geographic Information Systems, AutoCAD software or other planning tools.

 SEKALA can also provide customized large-scale photographic prints of purchased satellite imagery.

 In collaboration with EDPMedia, SEKALA can provide the following Digital Globe products:

 DigitalGlobe’s QuickBird satellite offers sub-meter resolution imagery (65 cm resolution), high geolocational accuracy, and large on-board data storage.
 With global collection of panchromatic and multispectral imagery, QuickBird is designed to support a wide range of geospatial applications.

 The IKONOS satellite is the world’s first commercial satellite to collect panchromatic (black-and-white) images with .80 m resolution and multispectral (color) imagery with 3.2-meter resolution.
 Imagery from the panchromatic and multispectral sensors can be merged to create .80 m color imagery (pan-sharpened).
 IKONOS has a revisit time of once every three days.

 WorldView 1 was launched in September 2007.
 The high-capacity, panchromatic imaging system features half-meter resolution imagery.
 Operating at an altitude of 496 km WorldView-1 has an average revisit time of 1.7 days and is capable of collecting over one million km2 per day of half-meter imagery.
 The satellite is also equipped with state-of-the-art geolocation accuracy capabilities and exhibits stunning agility with rapid targeting and efficient in-track stereo collection.